 In September 2017 after Hurricane Maria ripped the island to pieces our team flew out to Puerto Rico to help the thousands of animals left abandoned on the island in dire conditions.
 A desperate rescue mission, this gave us the opportunity to assess the situation on the ground – far worse than we could even have imagined – and formulate a plan of action to begin implementing lasting change.

-In March 2018 we joined forces with with ViDAS is a group comprised of veterinarians, veterinary students, technicians, and animal–loving volunteers to hold our first mass sterilisation programme on the island.
-In spite of terrible conditions, very little local marketing opportunities, and even rolling powercuts, we successfully sterilised over 1,000 animals in just six days.
+In March 2018 we joined forces with ViDAS, a group comprised of veterinarians, veterinary students, technicians, and animal–loving volunteers, to hold our first mass sterilisation programme on the island.
+In spite of terrible conditions, very little local marketing opportunities, and even rolling power-cuts, we successfully sterilised over 1,000 animals in just six days.

 The model was a real achievement; but if we hoped to make a significant enough dent in the rising problem, we knew we’d need more feet on the ground and greater funding.
 Fortunately, the success of our clinic attracted the interest of Humane Society US, leading to us forming a partnership with them and a coalition of organisations to roll out a wider mass-sterilisation initiative to the pets of Puerto Rico.
 Offering free sterilisation and vaccination services, our combined efforts have served to help the people of Puerto Rico keep their pets safe and prevent unwanted litters.

-Alongside the sterilisation initiatives that we’ve implemented, Wild at Heart Foundation are responsible for the rescue of hundreds of dogs and puppies from Puerto Rico who would otherwise have been euthanised.
-Dumped at the clinic gates, these dogs have no hope of survival if we do not find them safe refuge.
-We have worked hard to build a network of fosters on the island who can give these helpless animals somewhere safe to recover before we fly them to our partner shelter in New York where their second shot at a happy life can finally begin.
+Alongside the sterilisation initiatives that we’ve implemented, Wild at Heart Foundation were responsible for the rescue of hundreds of dogs and puppies from Puerto Rico who would otherwise have been euthanised.
+Dumped at the clinic gates, these dogs had no hope of survival if we did not find them safe refuge.
+We worked hard to build a network of fosters on the island who could give these helpless animals somewhere safe to recover before they reached our friends of New York, where their second shot at a happy life can finally begin.

-18 months and six clinics later, and the combined “Spayathon 4 Puerto Rico” initiative has successfully spayed / neutered over 35,000 animals, 12,225 of which have been directly treated at a Wild at Heart Foundation x Vidas clinic.
+18 months and seven clinics later, and the combined “Spayathon 4 Puerto Rico” initiative successfully spayed / neutered over 35,000 animals.
+12,225 of these dogs have been directly treated at a Wild at Heart Foundation x Vidas clinic.
 You can take a look inside our Puerto Rico clinics in our ‘behind the scenes’ blog post!